Our Cash Budget

 Stay tuned for Part VI where I’ll answer that question and disclose whether we’ve stuck to the cash-only lifestyle!

 Want more?
 In Part I: The Accidental Players, I explain how we wound up in this Cash-Only Challenge despite having no interest in a cash-only lifestyle.
 Part II: Grocery Budget Jitters tracks how we weaned ourselves from credit cards and took the plunge into using cash.
 Part III: The Roller Coaster, tracks my logistical acrobatics (and occasional panicked moments) as I attempt to cover all of our month’s expenses before our cash runs out.
-In Part IV I report back on taking our Cash-Only Challenge on vacation with us.
+In Part IV I report on taking our Cash-Only Challenge on vacation with us.

 Interested in doing a Cash-Only Challenge yourself?
 Check out Crystal Paine’s book, “The Money Saving Mom’s Budget” (which I reviewed here) and learn all about it.
 In her trademark upbeat style, Paine lays out the blueprint for a cash-only lifestyle.